-Lifesaving for cats, rewarding for foster parents
+Lifesaving for cats, rewarding for Foster Families

-Providing a foster home for a cat is a critical part of any cat rescue community and lifesaving for the cats.
+Providing a foster home for a cat is a critical part of any cat rescue community and is lifesaving for the cats.
 We dream of a world where there are no homeless cats, and fostering helps us achieve that goal without forcing cats into an overcrowded and risky shelter situation.
 Local shelters often cannot devote the time and attention needed for individual cats, and rather horrifyingly, many healthy cats or cats with curable but expensive conditions or conditions requiring extra care do not make it back out of shelters.
 We have lifesaving partnerships with local shelters and veterinarians to reduce this tragedy.

 About Fostering with TFC

 Our goal is to design successful foster situations for our foster parents and cats.
 We will never place a cat with you without discussing the placement in detail and providing as detailed a history as possible.